gutfeeling/twitass/README.md

 ## Define Environment Variables

 You need to define a environment variable CHROMEDRIVER_PATH and point it to the location of the chromedriver executable.
+On UNIX based systems, use the following command.

 ```
 export CHROMEDRIVER_PATH = "/path/to/chromedriver"